reduxjs/redux/docs/recipes/IsolatingSubapps.md

 It’s best not to mix this approach with standard Redux reducer composition.
 For typical unified web products, stick with reducer composition.
-For “product hubs”, “dashboards”, or enterprise software that groups disparate tools into a unified package, give the subapp approach a try.
+For “product hubs”, “dashboards”, or enterprise software that groups disparate tools into a unified package, give the sub-app approach a try.

-The subapp approach is also useful for large teams that are divided by product or feature verticals.
-These teams can ship subapps independently or in combination with an enclosing “app shell”.
+The sub-app approach is also useful for large teams that are divided by product or feature verticals.
+These teams can ship sub-apps independently or in combination with an enclosing “app shell”.

-Below is a subapp’s root connected component.
+Below is a sub-app’s root connected component.
 As usual, it can render more components, connected or not, as children.
 Usually we’d render it in `<Provider>` and be done with it.